 DESCRIPTION OF RESPONDENTS:

 Voluntary non-Federal respondents were selected by LAG members.
 LAG members will send the questionnaire link to remote sensing professional associations and organizations that have expressed interest in Landsat in the past.
 Groups included ASPRS, AmericaView, the USGS/NASA-sponsored Landsat Science Team, Esri users, and Google Earth Engine users, among others.
+Because this is a science survey conducted through professional organizations, respondents are expected to use their business information where requested.

 TYPE OF COLLECTION: (Check one)